Designing and implementing data pipelines for scientific discovery

 However the skills to design, craft and implement them are rarely taught well or coherently in academic settings.
 As a result, many researchers are left to piece together best practices informally often through years of trial, error, and word-of-mouth.

-Developed through years of collaboration with researchers at leading institutions—including the University of Cambridge and Imperial College London—as well as top industrial labs, this course helps scientists bridge the gap between academic research practices and industrial best practices, distilling knowledge and strategies on innovating high-quality data pipelines and using them to accelerate scientific discovery.
+Developed through years of collaboration with researchers at leading institutions—including the University of Cambridge and LSE —as well as top industrial labs, this course helps scientists bridge the gap between academic research practices and industrial best practices, distilling knowledge and strategies on innovating high-quality data pipelines and using them to accelerate scientific discovery.

 Finely tuned through extensive delivery and many iterations, this course is field-agnostic and designed to benefit researchers at all levels.
 Whether you’re just starting out with data workflows or refining your established practices, it provides structured, relevant and concise guidance delivered in a fun, anecdotal style by seasoned data pipeline experts.